 To calculate your title insurance amount based on your purchase price and lender click here.

-When purchasing a property it is wise to include the proper inspections when possible.
+When purchasing a property it’s wise to include the proper inspections whenever possible.

 Typical inspections include:

-General Home Inspection: Cost $400-$500.
-This is a visual inspection of the home’s key components.
-It will give you a detailed look at the overall condition of the home along with the positives, negatives, and any major concerns.
+General Home Inspection: Cost $500-$600.
+This is a visual inspection of the home’s key (visible) components.
+It will give you a detailed look at the overall condition of the house.
+A good inspector will flag any major concerns.
 Other inspections mentioned below are usually in addition to this inspection.
-Should the general inspection reveal concerns such as vermiculite insulation, mould, knob & tube wiring, foundation issues, or other findings that require specific professionals, there will be additional costs.
+Should the general inspection reveal concerns such as vermiculite insulation, mould, knob & tube wiring, foundation issues, or other findings that require specific professionals, there will be additional costs to investigate.

 Pool Inspection: Cost $300.
 Assuming an existing pool when purchasing a new home can be daunting.
 Expenses can easily add up if something such as the liner, pumps and equipment are damaged.
 We always add clauses to protect our clients the best we can, but it’s always better to inspect the pool if you’re buying in the warmer months.

 Service Line inspection: Cost $200-300.
 This inspection is of the sewer line between the house and property line.
 It’s much more important to inspect older homes and homes that have large trees in the front yard.
 Over time, tree roots can grow around and through these lines, severely damaging them and causing sewage to back up into the home.
 The city of Hamilton provides coverage options for the service lines for $96 + HST per year.
 This is a must-have because replacing a sewer line can cost close to $10,000.
 If no coverage is possible in your area, it is wise to have it inspected by a professional before purchasing the home.

 *There are other forms of due diligence that we have not mentioned in this article because we take care of them and there is no cost to you.
 These include:

 - Zoning questions – Eg: Farm animal allowances, home businesses, auxiliary apartments, etc